-The black bears are equipped with a thick, shiny fur, very effective for cold weather.
+Black bears are equipped with thick, shiny fur, very effective for cold weather.
 Their snout is light beige.

-Males weigh 170 kg in average and females 135 kg.
+Males weigh 170 kg on average and females 135 kg.

-Females, mature at around five years old, give birth to cubs every second year.
-Born naked, blind and very small, they are weaned on their fifth month and hibernate with their mother for their first winter.
+Females mature at around five years old and give birth to cubs every two years.
+Born blind, very small and with light fur they are weaned at five months old and hibernate with their mother for their first winter.

-The black bear is an omnivorous animal and its diet consists of 75% of plants.
+The black bear is an omnivorous animal and plants make up 75% of its diet.